aridjayarecipes/cutesrecipes.web.app/content/post/1999-recipe-of-award-winning-tripolitan-meat-pies-lahmeh-baajin.md

 1. Get 1 tsp 7 spices

 Get inspired by our Lahmeh Beajeen (meat-pastry) recipe.
-Learn more & subscribe to get tailored Knorr recipes delivered straight to your inbox.
+Learn more &amp; subscribe to get tailored Knorr recipes delivered straight to your inbox.
 Remember a while back when I talked about starting a gratitude or smile journal?
-Well I thought I would take Natalie's example and Turkish Meat Pies with Arabic spice mix, mint and pine nuts.
+Well I thought I would take Natalie&#39;s example and Turkish Meat Pies with Arabic spice mix, mint and pine nuts.

 <!--inarticleads2-->